ruslanmv/universal-a2a-agent/README.md

 > * **CORS**: if calling from browsers, set `CORS_*` envs or call via your backend.

 ---
 ## Versioning

 * Semantic versioning (`MAJOR.MINOR.PATCH`).
 * The Agent Card `version` tracks runtime features; adapters are backward-compatible within a minor series.

 ---

-## Contributing

-1. Fork the repo and create a feature branch.
-2. Add tests (see `tests/`).
-3. Run `pytest -q` locally, ensure CI passes.
-4. Open a PR with a clear description and rationale.

----